 Wherever you work, it’s not the type of job that is going to make the difference.
 Rather, it’s the people you work with and the opportunities for creative and professional growth that will make all the difference.

-What do you think?
 Which type of job do you prefer?
 Agency or in-house designer?
+Are there any other big differences between agency or in-house designers?
+Let me know in the comments below!